-In the past six years, eight classics majors have received Fulbright awards.
+In recent years, eight classics majors have received Fulbright awards.

 - In 2017, Melody Wauke '17, of Athens, Georgia, won a Fulbright Teaching Fellowship in Greece where she is teaching English to Greek students at the Hellenic American Educational Foundation.